tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 attempts.
 Once the order has been defined, the client can use a simple algorithm for racing each option after a short delay (see
 {{connections}}).
-It is important that the ordered list involve all addresses from both families that have been received by this point, as this allows the client to get the racing effect of Happy Eyeballs for the entire list, not just the first IPv4 and first IPv6 addresses.
+It is important that the ordered list involve all addresses from both families and all protocols that have been received by this point, as this allows the client to get the racing effect of Happy Eyeballs for the entire list, not just the first IPv4 and first IPv6 addresses.

+Note that the following sorting steps are an incremental sort, meaning that the client SHOULD sort within each sorted group for each incremental step.

+If any of the answers were from SVCB RRs, they SHOULD be sorted ahead of any answers that were not associated with a SVCB record.

+If the client supports TLS Encrypted Client Hello (ECH) discovery through SVCB records {{!SVCB-ECH=I-D.sbn-tls-svcb-ech}}, depending on the client's preference to handle ECH, the client SHOULD sort addresses with ECH keys taking priority to maintain privacy when attempting connection establishment.

+The client then sorts the addresses received up to this point, within each group, by service priority if the set of addresses contain any answers from SVCB records.
+See {{priority}} for details.

+The client SHOULD also sort the addresses in protocol order, such that QUIC is prioritized over TCP, as it connects faster and generally results in a better experience once connected.
+For example, QUIC provides improved delivery and congestion control, supports connection migration, and provides other benefits {{QUIC}}.

-First, the client MUST sort the addresses received up to this point using Destination Address Selection ({{!RFC6724, Section 6}}).
+Then, within each group at equal priority, the client MUST sort the addresses using Destination Address Selection ({{!RFC6724, Section 6}}).

 If the client is stateful and has a history of expected round-trip times (RTTs) for the routes to access each address, it SHOULD add a